oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter2-build-a-dashboard.md

 :::

-# IV.
-Display a Pie Chart
+# Ⅴ. Display a Pie Chart

 Everyone loves charts(!), so let's add a pie chart to the dashboard.
 It will show the proportion of system users (`source == 'BUILD_IN'`) and non-system users (`source != 'BUILD_IN'`) in the entire system.